Family of U.S. man detained in North Korea appeals for his release

 "We are working in close coordination with representatives of the Embassy of Sweden to resolve this issue," Psaki said, adding that daily requests by the Swedes for access to the detainee have yet to be granted.

-The United States signaled through a special representative in Beijing on Thursday that the Pyongyang government could improve its strained relations with Washington by releasing any Americans held in North Korea.
+The United States signalled through a special representative in Beijing on Thursday that the Pyongyang government could improve its strained relations with Washington by releasing any Americans held in North Korea.

 Korean-American Christian missionary Kenneth Bae has been detained by the Pyongyang government since November 2012.